minhyeok2001/Diffusion/README.md

-**🔥All implementations are written entirely from scratch, without using any pretrained models or code generated/copied from GPT🔥**
+**🔥All implementations are written entirely from scratch, without using any code generated/copied from GPT🔥**